zhanghongquan/TDengine/tests/examples/python/taosdemo/README.md

 	-H, --help                        Show usage.

-	-N, --native                      flag, Use native interface if set.
+	-A, --native                      flag, Use native interface if set.
 Default is using RESTful interface.
 	-h, --host <hostname>             host, The host to connect to TDengine.
 Default is localhost.
 	-p, --port <port>                 port, The TCP/IP port number to use for the connection.
 Default is 0.
 	-u, --user <username>             user, The user name to use when connecting to the server.
 Default is 'root'.